underworldcode/quagmire/paper/paper.md

 mesh = quagmire.QuagMesh(DM, downhill_neighbours=2):
 ```

+Quagmire will initialise one of the following base mesh classes depending on the type of `DM` passed to `QuagMesh`:

+- `PixMesh`: structured Cartesian grid
+- `TriMesh`: unstructured Cartesian mesh
+- `sTriMesh`: unstructured spherical mesh

 ## Adding topography

 Mesh variables can be created to safely handle global operations in parallel.